Star

 2386

-Starfleet Command reforms the Federation
+Starfleet Command re-forms the Federation

 Fifth Fleet, disbanded following the end of the Dominion War, and assigns the